b0x68/b0x68.github.io/content/docs/lpic/_index.md

 ---

 {{< hint "info" >}}
-Before anything beyond this point, we'd like to point out that the actual LPI website should be your first stop in your LPIC journey.
+Before you proceed, we'd like to point out that the actual LPI website should be your first stop in your LPIC journey.
 They have [superior learning resources](https://learning.lpi.org/en/learning-materials/101-500/) to this site.
 Use our study guides as supplemental material.
 Enjoy.
 {{< /hint >}}

 ## Welcome to the Ultimate Guide to Linux Professional Institute Certifications (LPIC)